LF-digitala-kanaler/LFDS/content/components/web/buttonandlinks/buttons.md

 template: ComponentPage
 category: Button and Links
 title: Buttons
-intro: >-
-  Used primarily as an explanation of terms and difficult words in inline text.
+intro: Used primarily as an explanation of terms and difficult words in inline text.
 When the user clicks/hovers a word with a popover tooltip a small popover appears in which explanatory text is displayed.
+previewImage: ''
 status: Published
 date: '2018-05-25'
-previewImage:
-  image: /img/2019-03.jpg
+excerpt: 'Noooooo, they ruined it!'
 tabs:
   - content: >-
       ## How to use